Nancy Caroline: Early life

-Nancy Lee Caroline was born on June 27, 1944 in Newton, Massachusetts to Leo and Zelda Caroline.
-From a young age, Nancy had a strong social conscience and a strong sense of her identity as a Jew.
+Nancy Lee Caroline was born on June 27, 1944, in Newton, Massachusetts, to Leo and Zelda Caroline.
+From a young age, Nancy had a strong social conscience and a strong sense of her identity as a Jewish person.
 She began her medical career while still a teenager, working as a photographer and lab worker at Massachusetts General Hospital.
 In 1966 she received a B.A. in linguistics from Radcliffe College and her M.D. from Case Western Reserve University in 1971.
 She stayed in Cleveland to complete her residencies, and then began a fellowship in critical care medicine at the University of Pittsburgh in 1973.

 Freedom House project

 Her mentor in the fellowship was Peter Safar known for his work in emergency medicine and cardiopulmonary resuscitation.
 In 1974, the university received grant funding from the U.S. Department of Transportation to create a "curriculum for nation wide emergency medical services".
 Safar oversaw this project, but recruited Caroline as the medical director for Freedom House in 1974, one of the first EMS medical directors in the United States.
 The service had encountered police oppression and opposition as well as financial and administrative issues.
 By the time Caroline first became involved, the service was on the brink of collapse.
 However, she staged a successful comeback during her time as medical director.
 This service was the first to train and use EMT paramedics in America as well as EKG in the ambulances.
 Despite this, funding was cut in 1975 when the city launched its own ambulance service and Freedom House quickly folded.
 In 1976, she took over as deputy director for the emergency department of Shadyside Hospital in Pittsburgh.

-The Freedom House project, not to be confused with the organization created by Eleanor Roosevelt, was created to train ambulance attendants and teach paramedics in the Hill District.
+The Freedom House project – not to be confused with the organization created by Eleanor Roosevelt – was created to train ambulance attendants and teach paramedics in the Hill District.
 In segregated Pittsburgh, ambulance service was privatized and rarely answered calls in black neighborhoods.
 Police were the only emergency responders in most of these neighborhoods.
 The service was very successful and became the national model for cities' ambulances.

 Caroline wrote Emergency Care in the Streets, a textbook which was the first of its kind for paramedic training.

 Israel and Magen David Adom

-Since her childhood, her identity as a Jew was of great importance to Nancy Caroline, and shaped many of her actions and choices throughout her life.
-In 1977, she immigrated to Israel, becoming the first medical director of Magen David Adom, Israel's Red Cross Society.
-The program created by her was one focused on emergency medical responses to terrorist attacks, focusing on enabling the providers to respond to emergencies within minutes.
+In 1977, Caroline immigrated to Israel, becoming the first medical director of Magen David Adom, Israel's Red Cross Society.
+The program she created was focused on emergency medical responses to terrorist attacks, dedicated to enabling the providers to respond to emergencies within minutes.
 She also translated her EMS textbook into Hebrew.